 NOTE: Skip to step 3 if using pre-formed panels.

-Step 2: When using sheet metal for straight and flat areas, find a similar gauge metal, trace the template, and cutout with metal sheers or angle grinder (electric or pneumonic is fine).
+Step 2: When using sheet metal for straight and flat areas, find a similar gauge metal, trace the template, and cutout with metal sheers or angle grinder (electric or pneumatic is fine).

-Hand shape the metal, if you can’t do this, buying the performed panel is advised instead.
+Hand shape the metal, if you can’t do this, buying the pre-formed panel is advised instead.